tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 As such, while we should seek knowledge, we should be open to that knowledge coming through experience rather than through a priori revelation.

-**TODO: blend preceding section and following one better**

-Firm certainty in false ideas leads us down a dangerous path.

-**TODO: expand on why false certainty eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being as Christ shall come".**
+**TODO: expand on the dangers of false certainty and why it eventually leads to stagnation, pride, and disbelief, e.g. "it is not reasonable that such a being as Christ shall come".**

 **TODO: how acknowledging what we do not know helps us avoid mingling man's wisdom with God's wisdom**